rachelrohrbach/budget-tracker/README.md

 ```sh
 <link rel="manifest" href="manifest.webmanifest">
 ```
-The Service Worker is a proxy, so if the user is offline the Service Worker can access the cache to return data.
-To use the Service Worker it must first be registered in the public directory.
-The Service Worker needs to be a the root of the domain so that the entire site will be in scope, so since this is just a one page application I registered the Service Worker by adding the code below to the index.html file before the closing ```</body>``` tag:
+The service worker is a proxy, so if the user is offline the service worker can access the cache to still return data to the user.
+To use the service worker it must first be registered in the public directory.
+The service worker needs to be a the root of the domain so that the entire site will be in scope, so since this is just a one page application I registered the service worker by adding the code below to the index.html file before the closing ```</body>``` tag:
 ```sh
     <script>
       if ('serviceWorker' in navigator) {